 This function is used when the Battery Discharge Indicator is present.
 Adjustment of this function will improve the accuracy of the BDI.
-In order to determine this setting, the voltage drop of the battery under load must first be calculated by the following method:
+In order to determine this setting the voltage drop of the battery under load must first be calculated by the following method.

-- 1. Record open circuit voltage (Vo) by measuring the voltage at the control positive and negative power terminals. - 2.
-Load the traction motor to 100 amps in 1A and record the voltage ( $V_L$ ) at the control positive and negative power terminals. - 3.
-Calculate voltage drop ( $V{Drop}$ ) as follows: $V{Drop} = V_0 - V_L$ - 4.
-Use the table below to determine the appropriate setting using the calculated $V{Drop}$ as a reference.
+- 1. On a fully charged battery, record the open circuit voltage (Vo) by measuring the voltage at the control positive and negative power terminals. - Load the traction motor to 100 amps, and record the voltage (VL) at the control positive and negative power terminal. - 3.
+Calculate voltage drop (VDrop) as follows: $V{Drop} = V_0 - V_L$ - Use the table below to determine the appropriate setting using the calculated VDrop as a reference.